Shreyas-SShetty/EE635_Project/README.md

 The matrix is **ergodic**, meaning repeated multiplications lead to a **steady-state** distribution.
 Further details are mentioned in report.

 ### Steady-State
-The stationary distribution is given by the eigenvector corresponding to eigenvalue 1:
+The stationary distribution is given by the eigenvector corresponding to eigenvalue 1 of the matrix:

 $` \begin{bmatrix}1 \\\ 2\end{bmatrix} `$